500Foods/WelcomeToTroodon/docs/level_1/tools.md

 # Tools
 Who doesn't like an excuse to buy more tools?
 Here are several that can make quick work of common tasks.
 And a few that are good to have on-hand for the less common show-stoppers that appear from time to time.

-- Electric Screwdrivers
+- [Electric Screwdrivers](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_1/electric_screwdrivers.md) - There are typically a LOT of screws to contend with
-- High-torque Screwdrivers
+- High-Torque Screwdrivers
 - Digital belt tension gauge
 - Microfibre Cloths
 - Scraper